 Make an appointment to interview an agent to get a better idea of their personality, what their expertise is, if they listen well, and if they genuinely care.
 Trust your instincts: your gut will tell you if you can work well with a particular agent.

 3. Give Yourself Time to Decide.

 Ask questions and interact with a potential agent over a few days or weeks before making a choice.
 This is a very important decision.
 Do they respond to you in a timely manner?
 Do they communicate well?
 Are they professional or is this a “hobby”?
 Are they overbooked and too busy to give you the time you need?

 Look for an agent who understands all the facts about your situation.
-You don’t want to take the time to search for a home, find one you love, and get your heart set on it, only to find out that there is some restriction that doesn’t allow you to buy.
+You don’t want to take the time to search for a home and find one you love only to find out that there is some restriction that doesn’t allow you to buy.
 Experiences like that can be avoided upfront when the agent understands everything about you, your time frame, your budget, what type of mortgage you will have, etc.